-The total aggregated consideration for the securities offered to the public, as referred to in the first subparagraph, point (c), shall take into account the total aggregated consideration of all ongoing offers of securities to the public and offers of securities to the public made within the 12 months preceding the start date of a new offer of securities to the public, except for those offers of securities to any exemption from the obligation to publish a prospectus pursuant to Article 1(4), first subparagraph, or pursuant to Article 3(2).
+The total aggregated consideration for the securities offered to the public, as referred to in the first subparagraph, point (c), shall take into account the total aggregated consideration of all ongoing offers of securities to the public and offers of securities to the public made within the 12 months preceding the start date of a new offer of securities to the public, except for those offers of securities to the public for which a prospectus was published or that were subject to any exemption from the obligation to publish a prospectus pursuant to Article 1(4), first subparagraph, or pursuant to Article 3(2).
 Moreover, the total aggregated consideration of the securities offered to the public shall include all types and classes of securities offered.